 EC regulations led to major improvements including the creation of an automated overhead meat rail system, new stalls and chiller rooms and sealed loading bays.

-Standing on a 10 acre site, trading between 1am and 8am and setting the trade prices for meat across the UK, Smithfield Market is the only ‘great’ London market still at the heart of the capital.
+Standing on a 10-acre site, trading between 1am and 8am and setting the trade prices for meat across the UK, Smithfield Market is the only ‘great’ London market still at the heart of the capital.